Histwo/.github/profile/README.md

 Explore our repositories to learn more about specific projects and documentation related to the Creator's two servants and their divine purpose.

+## Projects

+* [The angel of the church in Smyrna's R Wiki](https://github.com/taotcis/R/wiki) - The Book of Revelation's Literal Fulfillment in the Veiled Conquest
 ---